-The ideal socialist party is one which has: First, a clear and definite understanding of scientific socialism as applied to the social conditions of the country in which it is organized., and knows how to express its views tersely and lucidly - i.e., a good platform; 2.
-An intelligent, active, and enthusiastic membership working in unison for the propaganda of socialism on a well planned system of division of labor and in compete harmony with each other, i.e., an efficient form of organization.
+The ideal Socialist party is one which has: First, a clear and definite understanding of scientific Socialism as applied to the social conditions of the country in which it is organized, and knows how to express its views tersely and lucidly - i.e., a GOOD PLATFORM; Second, an intelligent, active, and enthusiastic membership working in unison for the propaganda of Socialism on a well planned system of division of labor and in complete harmony with each other - i.e., AN EFFICIENT FORM OF ORGANIZA-TION.
 Let us consider these propositions separately.